mixxedxyz/Path-of-Exile-AutoPot/README.md

 ---

+## How to Install

+1. Download the file.
+2. Extract the `release` folder.
+3. Open the `release` folder.
+4. Double-click `poeautopot.exe`.
+5. Enjoy your free trial.

+---

 ## Why AutoPod Exists

 At some point, I was simply tired of dying because I forgot to press my **health flask** in time.